-Surprisingly, ease of use is often an afterthought when it comes to purchasing any new equipment, let alone an assistive device.
+Surprisingly, ease of use is often an afterthought when it comes to purchasing any new equipment, let alone a therapeutic chair.
 How easy is the chair to operate?
-If you are buying the chair for yourself, perhaps you already have some knowledge of how to use it, but are you purchasing a chair for a user to operate on their own or is a staff member given the new chair and expected to figure it out on their own?
-Extra features may seem like a great idea, but consider how intuitive they are when used for the very first time.
+If you are buying the chair for yourself, perhaps you already have some knowledge of how to use it, but are you purchasing a chair for a user to operate on their own?
+Or instead is a staff member simply given the new chair and expected to figure it how it is operated?
+Extra features may seem like a great idea, but consider how easy they are to use for the very first time.

-For a multi-user environment like a hospital ICU, how many patients will be using the chair over time?
+For a multi-user environment like a nursing home, how many patients will be using the chair over time?
 If multiple users are using the chair, be sure to look for an adjustable one, but don’t forget to ask how easy these adjustments are to make.
-Some adjustable geri chairs require specialty tools to adjust parts.
+Some adjustable gerichairs require specialty tools to adjust parts.
 If you find a chair of interest, ask the company how they will provide you with technical support should you need it.
 For instance, Seating Matters provides phone and in-person support where possible, but to make troubleshooting even easier, we have compiled a public video library of "How To" videos.

 You can browse our entire technical support library here.

-You’ve most likely already considered comfort for any kind of furniture you’ve bought in the past, hospital grade or not.
+You’ve most likely already considered comfort for furniture that you’ve bought in the past.
 Therapeutic seating is no different, as comfort is one of the first things a patient notices when they are seated in their chair.
 Options like memory foam, pressure relief cushions, or air and gel pads, can provide additional comfort.
 As long as the

 4 Principles of Pressure Management are being met, patients sitting for long periods of time are not at risk of pressure injuries among other negative side effects.

-Something often overlooked, like a footplate, can add significant levels of not only comfort, but pressure support.
-If you’ve spent time reading some of our articles before, you know that the footplate absorbs 19% of a person’s body weight.
+An often overlooked feature, a footplate, can add significant levels of not only comfort, but pressure support.
+If you’ve spent time reading some of our articles before, you know that the footplate can absorb some of a person’s body weight.
 Some patients may also benefit from an option to prop their feet up - either to prevent falling from their chair or to encourage healing on lower extremities.
 Conversely. others may need to keep their feet lowered if they experience tight hamstrings or contractures.
 This brings me back to my point about ease of use (adjustability), to ensure multiple users can sit comfortably and without causing further damage.